-The law authorized the Board of Trustees to include in the FRP changes in so-called "adjustable benefits".
+Included in the FRP are changes in so-called "adjustable benefits" authorized by law.
 These changes take the place of the related Rules and Regulations of the Fund.
 The FRP generally eliminates the following adjustable benefits for inactive, vested participants and for participants covered by the Default Schedule: